Ramish93/AWS-Cloud-Practioner-Prep/README.md

 5. AWS CodeStar: a way to bootstrap this entire process for out custom applications.
    - workflow tool to automate the use of above developer services.
-   - can cerate complete continuous delivery toolchain with few clicks.
+   - can create complete continuous delivery toolchain with few clicks.
    - dashboard, and configs in console.
    - you are only charged for other services you leverage. its free.